carltheperson/advanced-js-objects/chapters/chapter-3.md

 console.log(obj) // { a: "A", b: "B" }
 ```

-> 💡 You can check if an Object is frozen with `Object.isFrozen`
+> 💡 You can check if an object is frozen with `Object.isFrozen`
 >

-### Table of Object restrictions
+### Table of object restrictions

 Below you will find a table with the three methods covered above.
-It allows you to reference which actions can be performed on properties belonging to restricted Objects.
+It allows you to reference which actions can be performed on properties belonging to restricted objects.

 |  | Create  | Delete | Change | Read |
 | --- | --- | --- | --- | --- |